clastix/cluster-api-kamaji-vsphere/README.md

 ### Credentials through VSphereClusterIdentity
 The chart can also be configured to use `VSphereClusterIdentity` for managing vSphere credentials.
 This allows multiple clusters to share the same credentials.

-Deploy a secret with the credentials in the CAPV manager namespace (capv-system by default):
+Deploy a secret with the credentials in the CAPV manager namespace:

 ```yaml
 # Create the vsphere-secret for Cluster API